Crozzers/screen_brightness_control/README.md

 **How to fix it:**
 If you installed `xrandr` or `xbacklight`: make sure your graphics drivers support RandR.
-If you installed `ddcutil`: make sure to run the script with root permissions If you installed `light`: follow [these steps](https://github.com/haikarainen/light#installation) making sure to run the install as sudo or re-compile from source (requires `autoconf` to be installed):
+If you installed `ddcutil`: make sure to run the script with root permissions.
+If you installed `light`: follow [these steps](https://github.com/haikarainen/light#installation) making sure to run the install as sudo or re-compile from source (requires `autoconf` to be installed):
 ```
 git clone https://github.com/haikarainen/light && cd light